Guseyn/EHTML/README.md

 <details>
   <summary><b>E-TURBOLINK</b></summary><br>

+  **UPDATE:** probably we will drop this implementation in favor of different package: [https://github.com/hotwired/turbo](https://github.com/hotwired/turbo).
+We either reimplement this element more properly or just suggest to use the link above.

   **EHTML** supports [turbolinks](https://github.com/turbolinks/turbolinks) via `e-turbolink`.
 The main difference from classic turbolinks is that `e-tubolink` does not merge `<head>` from the page it fetches.
 The idea behind this decision was that it would make rendered html code much cleaner(but this decision is still discussable).

   ```html